 orientation of markers (Floor / Ceiling radio button);

 the height of the markers above the floor level (Markers height), for the ceiling area it is the ceiling height (positive values);

 the X and Z coordinates of each marker (Environment data).

 The tracking and feature optimization algorithms are not used during the Arbitrary2D Environment setup.
-All the user has to do is to set up the markers and then define their location in the AntilatencyService layout.
+All the user has to do is to set up the markers and then define their location in the Environment in AntilatencyService.
 For more details, refer to Configuring the Arbitrary2D Environment in AntilatencyService.